 Xiaomi Mi Mix 2S

 The Xiaomi Mi Mix 2 flagship was given an iterative improvement in March, upgrading the Mix 2S with a Snapdragon 845 and a major camera update.
-Our early hands-on with the Mi Mix 2S shows plenty of promise (Josh’s full review is still forthcoming).
-The major limitation of the Xiaomi line is availability — you can only get it in China and other parts of Asia.
-It’s also up for pre-order but not shipping just yet.
+Our review of the Mi Mix 2S praised its rear camera sensors.
+The major limitation of the Xiaomi line is availability — you can only get it in China and other parts of Asia for the price of3,299 yuan (~$520), which is a very reasonable price for this phone.

 Asus ZenFone 5Z

 Asus caught some flack when it unveiled the first in a series of Android phones with a notch.
-Despite that, the Asus ZenFone 5Z looks packed with value.
-Although we haven’t yet had a chance for a full review, it’s powered by a Snapdragon 845, totes 6GB RAM, 64GB storage, dual-SIM support, and a 3,300 mAh battery.
+Despite that, the 6.2-inch Asus ZenFone 5Z is packed with value, with a Snapdragon 845, 6GB RAM, 64GB of storage, dual-SIM support, and a 3,300 mAh battery.
 It’s priced at $499, which sets this up as a solid competitor for companies like OnePlus and Honor.
-The Asus ZenFone 5Z is out in June.
+The Asus ZenFone 5Z is available now, unlocked, via Amazon.

 Xiaomi Black Shark Gaming Phone

 Black Shark is a Xiaomi company which announced a brand-new gaming-focused phone, complete with a joystick controller attachment.
 It’s a 6-inch device with a 2.5D, 2160 x 1080 resolution display, the Snapdragon 845 chipset, up to 8GB of RAM, and up to 128GB storage.
 Unfortunately, this phone is only available in China, where the price is about $479 for the version with 6GB of RAM and 64GB of storage, while the $559 version includes 8GB of RAM and 128GB of storage.